 A study of American Red Cross workers noted a 10% ratio of injury or accident and an exposure to violence of 16%.
 The same study also showed that >40% found the experience more stressful than expected.
 An earlier study of deaths among Peace Corps volunteers noted that unintentional injuries were the cause of nearly 70% of deaths, followed by homicide at 17%.
 Illness was responsible for 14% of the Peace Corps fatalities.

 However, risks to humanitarian aid workers are not uniformly distributed across the spectrum of humanitarian aid.
-Ongoing surveillance of violence directed against humanitarian and disaster relief aid workers continues to demonstrate that a small number of insecure locations (Afghanistan, Pakistan, Sudan, and Somalia) account for most of these events.
+Ongoing surveillance of violence directed against humanitarian and disaster relief aid workers continues to demonstrate that a small number of insecure locations (Afghanistan, Pakistan, South Sudan, Syria, and the Central African Republic) account for most of these events.

 Missionaries and faith-based workers may have additional issues that need to be considered by health care providers.
 Their service may involve extended periods of time abroad, possibly their entire professional lives, so the provider must consider the implications of long-term residence in areas of health risk.
 Additionally, they may be accompanied by family members, including young children.
 Both of these factors engender additional travel health considerations that may be different than those encountered by short-term humanitarian and disaster relief workers.
 For more information, see the next section in this chapter, Long-Term Travelers & Expatriates.

 Those who will be providing medical care or participating in clinical research as part of their humanitarian activities should be evaluated in terms of occupational risk and the need for preventive preexposure or postexposure interventions.
+They should also be reminded that providing aid during outbreak situations may involve contact with infected people who are asymptomatic or have nonspecific symptoms, requiring more attention to infection control protocols.
 Disaster relief and humanitarian aid workers destined for areas of active conflict or limited police presence may benefit from specialized security briefings, either provided by the employing agency or private sources.
 Medical facilities may be compromised by the disaster or overwhelmed in responding to it.
-Therefore, volunteers with underlying conditions or pregnant women should be counseled against travel and encouraged to support the response in other ways.
-Travelers planning to participate in animal rescue should review information available in Chapter 6, Taking Animals & Animal Products across International Borders, and discuss rabies preexposure prophylaxis with a health care provider.
+Therefore, volunteers with underlying conditions likely to require care and pregnant women should be counseled against travel and encouraged to support the response in other ways.
+Travelers planning to participate in animal rescue should review information available in Chapter 6, Taking Animals and Animal Products across International Borders, and discuss rabies preexposure prophylaxis with a health care provider (see Chapter 3, Rabies).

-Travelers who will be caring for people sick with Ebola or other diseases spread by contact with blood or other body fluids should ensure that their organization provides personal protective equipment (PPE), such as masks, gloves, gowns, and eye protection.
-If the organization does not provide it, travelers must pack PPE and bring it with them, since these items may not be available at the destination.
+Travelers who will be caring for people ill with potentially life-threatening infections such as Ebola virus disease or other diseases spread by contact with blood or other body fluids should be familiar with infection control measures specific for the disease.
+They should also ensure that their organization provides personal protective equipment (PPE), such as masks, gloves, gowns, and eye protection.

-Regardless of the area of the world in which the aid worker will be deployed, certain basics should be addressed in the pre-travel encounter, including routine vaccinations, malaria chemoprophylaxis (if appropriate), food and water precautions, self-treatment for travelers’ diarrhea, risks from insect bites, and injury prevention.
+Regardless of the area of the world in which the aid worker will be deployed, certain basics should be addressed in the pretravel encounter, including routine vaccinations, malaria chemoprophylaxis (if appropriate), food and water precautions, self-treatment for travelers’ diarrhea, risks from insect bites, behavioral risk avoidance, and injury prevention.

 Counseling and Advice